CaptOrb/taskManager/README.md

 Task Manager which has a Spring Boot REST API back-end and React front-end.
 Users can create, update, delete, and view their own tasks with task status tracking and filter by task status, due date and priority.

+App was previously deployed to AWS using CloudFormation and a CI/CD pipeline, now deployed to Oracle Cloud due to ending of AWS free tier.

-See the deployed website at https://taskapp.librepush.net/
+See the deployed website at https://taskapp.conordev.com

 ## Prerequisites
 * Docker